Flare Experience Events

 Please do not discard unserviceable flares in general rubbish collections or land fill.

-To ensure that the equipment is safely destroyed, flares should be disposed of at the following Department of Transport offices, participating Household Hazardous Waste Program centres or Volunteer Marine Rescue groups.
+Up to ten flares may still be disposed of at the following participating Household Hazardous Waste Program centres provided by the WALGA or Volunteer Marine Rescue groups.

 Department of Transport and Household Hazardous Waste program centres